-You’re busy doing fun activities in Costa Rica, and this one gentleman – dressed remarkably – comes to you and offers a tour.
+Suppose you’re busy doing fun activities in Costa Rica, and one gentleman, dressed impeccably, comes to you and offers a cheap tour.

-In most cases, this person would tell you how their company is giving this tour for a much lower price than other tour companies.
+In most cases, this person will tell you how their company is giving this tour for a much lower price than other tour companies.

-If you’re booking online, check the reviews before paying.
+If you’re booking online, check the reviews before buying any deal.

-San Jose can be risky for tourists, especially if you’re in the downtown area at night.
-Don’t go to the parks at night since they’re pretty dangerous for travelers.
+Like any large city, San Jose, Costa Rica (the largest city and capital of Costa Rica) can be risky for tourists, especially if you’re in the downtown area at night.

 Plus, here are some neighborhoods you might want to avoid: